gbhug5a/Solar-Power-Load-Sharing/README.md

 ### and physical testing of a new opamp version.

+### Update 4:

+Another modification prevents load current from flowing through the charger.
+See the folder "OpAmpVersion-Revisited-rev2" and included PDF.

 ### Update 3:

 The opamp version has been revised to take into account the opamp's input offset voltage.
-See the folder "OpampVersion-Revisited", and the PDF included therein.
+See the folder "OpAmpVersion-Revisited", and the PDF included therein.

 ### Update 2: